After decades of silence, the Eastern Shore begins to reckon with its difficult history.

 In front of the courthouse’s grand entrance, the bronze statue, erected in 1916, depicts a young Confederate soldier carrying a Confederate battle flag atop a granite base that bears the names of 96 local Confederate soldiers and the inscription “1861-1865 C.S.A.,” or Confederate States of America.

-“George Floyd’s death tugged at the conscience of this country, and people began to connect it to Confederate monuments and the messages that they send,” says Richard Potter, an Easton native and head of the local NAACP, who as a boy was mesmerized by the childlike soldier, sensing he must have done something special to receive such a significant perch.
-Only years later would he become rattled by its history.
+“George Floyd’s death tugged at the conscience of this country, and people began to connect it to Confederate monuments and the messages that they send,” says Richard Potter, an Easton native and head of the local NAACP, who as a boy was mesmerized by the childlike soldier, sensing he must have done something special to receive such a significant perch, only years later becoming rattled by its history.
 “The courthouse is meant to be a place where we can go and get a fair and just trial.
 And yet to get inside, Black people have to walk past a monument that says you belong in bondage.”

-This was not the first time that Easton residents had called for the statue’s removal.
+Of course, this was not the first time that Easton residents had called for the statue’s removal.
 In 2015, Potter made the request after a white supremacist murdered nine people at the Emanuel African Methodist Episcopal Church in Charleston, South Carolina.
 Following a closed-door vote that violated Maryland’s open meetings law, the council unanimously chose to keep the statue where it stood.
-Calls came again after a white nationalist rally in Charlottesville, Virginia, left one protestor dead in 2017, then again in 2020, when some 700 letters, including one from this writer, flooded the inboxes of the county councilmembers, as similar monuments came down all across the United States.
+In 2017, calls came again after a white nationalist rally left one protestor dead in Charlottesville, Virginia.
+And again in 2020, when some 700 letters, including one from this writer, flooded the inboxes of the county councilmembers, as similar monuments came down all across the United States.

 Protest at the Talbot County Courthouse, Easton, 8/15/2020

-It was these events, and further conversations with community members, that inspired Council President Corey Pack to propose the removal of the Talbot Boys last summer, even after voting to keep it in 2015, at the time reasoning that it was history.
-“A man who fails to change his mind will never change the world that’s around him,” said Pack, the council’s first and only Black member, as the conversation grew contentious leading up to the vote that August evening.
+It was these events, and further conversations with community members, that inspired Council President Corey Pack to propose the removal of the Talbot Boys last summer, even after voting to keep it in 2015, at the time reasoning that it was a piece of history.
+“A man who fails to change his mind will never change the world that’s around him,” said Pack—the council’s first and only Black member—as the conversation grew contentious leading up to the vote that August evening.

 In the end, the council voted 3-2 to keep the Talbot Boys—believed to be the last Confederate monument, outside battlefields and cemeteries, on public property in Maryland.